Effingham Junction to Westhumble walk

 |Maps||OS Landranger Map No 187.
 OS Explorer Map No 146|

-|Toughness||5 out of 10|
+|Toughness||4 out of 10|

-If you are planning to visit its house and grounds, Polesden Lacey also makes an excellent place for tea.
+If you are planning to visit its house and grounds, Polesden Lacey makes an excellent place for tea.

 The escarpment on Ranmore Common is also a wonderful place to stop and have a picnic tea if you have brought a thermos flask with you

-An earlier version of this walk was published in Time Out Country Walks near London volume 2.
-We now recommend using this online version as the book is now dated.
+This walk was originally published in Time Out Country Walks near London volume 2.
+We now recommend using this online version as the book is dated.

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|